umbraco/UmbracoDocs/13/umbraco-workflow/getting-started/configuration.md

 #### ReminderNotificationPeriod

-A `string` representing the period between checking for, and sending, reminder notifications for overdue workflows.
+A `string` that represents the period between checking for, and sending, reminder notifications for overdue workflows.
 This setting is used in conjunction with `ReminderDelay` to determine if a workflow is overdue.
 The default value is eight hours.
-The permitted value is a `TimeSpan`-parseable string, eg `0.00.01:00` for one minute.
+The permitted value is a `TimeSpan`-parseable string, for example, `0.00.01:00` for one minute.

 #### ActionNotificationPeriod